Will you earn a top score by using a Princeton Review ACT prep course? Our team has broken down every feature in this course to answer that question.

 We instantly noticed that the testing interface is almost exactly the same as that used by the real ACT.
 This is a huge advantage and ensures that you are 100% prepared for the real test.
 The questions themselves are indistinguishable from the real ACT exam.
 Combine the two and you get a fully authentic experience.

-The user interface and dashboard really make the Princeton SAT course stand out from its competition.
+The user interface and dashboard really make this course stand out from its competition.
 All lesson units are easy to navigate and everything looks crisp.
 We glided through each study course with ease.

 A clearly labeled navigation bar ensures that you are taken to the next lesson without having to stop and think about where to click next.
 So you won’t lose momentum during a study session.